araneforseti/api-tester/README.md

 This gem is intended to enable easy creation of tests for RESTful API services when given a contract.

-Check out [Rpg Life Server](https://github.com/araneforseti/rpglife-server/tree/master/api_spec) for an example in action
+Check out [API Tester Example](https://github.com/araneforseti/example_api-tester) for an example in action

 # Feature Plan
 ## Under Development